 This is a herbal product that may have some sort of activity at GABA receptors, although it’s not clear what exactly this is.
 There isn’t a lot of evidence to back up its effectiveness, but it’s worth being aware of as a non-drug option.
 I’ve tried it and personally didn’t find it helpful.

 While ideally we wouldn’t need to take drugs to help us sleep, the reality of mental illness is that most of us will have problems with sleep at one time or another.
-Given how hugely damaging poor sleep is to mental health, I’ll take drugs over insomnia hands down.
-As with any kind of medications, knowledge is power, and knowing our options puts us in a position to make the best decision in our own specific circumstances.
+Given how hugely damaging poor sleep is to mental health, I’ll take sleep meds over insomnia hands down.
+As with any kind of medication, knowledge is power, and knowing our options puts us in a position to make the best decision in our own specific circumstances.

 Want to know more about psych meds and how they work?